Pennsylvania: Economy

-As of 2024, Pennsylvania's gross state product (GSP) is $1.017 trillion, the sixth-largest among all U.S. states, behind California, Texas, New York, Florida, and Illinois.
+In 2025, Pennsylvania's gross state product (GSP) was $1.056 trillion, the sixth-largest among all U.S. states, behind California, Texas, New York, Florida, and Illinois.
 If Pennsylvania were an independent country, its economy, as of 2023, would rank as the 20th-largest in the world.
-On a per capita basis, Pennsylvania's 2021 per capita income of $68,957 ranks 21st among the 50 states.
+On a per capita basis, Pennsylvania's per capita personal income was $74,231 in 2025, ranked 22nd among the 50 states and the District of Columbia.
 As of 2016, there were 5,354,964 people in employment in Pennsylvania with 301,484 total employer establishments.
-As of January 2024, the state's unemployment rate is 3.4%.
+In 2025, 99.6% of businesses in Pennsylvania were small businesses, and employed 45.2% of the state's work force.
+As of May 2025, the state's unemployment rate is 3.9%.

 The state has five manufacturing centers: Philadelphia in the southeast, Pittsburgh in the southwest, Erie in the northwest, Scranton-Wilkes-Barre in the northeast, and the Lehigh Valley in the east.
+Since the inception of the 21st century, Pennsylvania has garnered the additional nickname of "Cellicon State" for the central role of Philadelphia and Pittsburgh in the development of immunotherapies to treat different cancers.

 Pennsylvania is home to 23 of the nation's 500 largest companies that comprise the Fortune 500, including two that rank in the top 100, Cencora (formerly AmeriSource Bergen) in Conshohocken, which is the nation's 11th-largest company, and Comcast in Philadelphia, which is the 29th-largest.
 Philadelphia is home to six of the Fortune 500 companies, with more located in suburbs like King of Prussia; it is a leader in the financial and insurance industries.
 Pittsburgh is home to eight Fortune 500 companies, including U.S. Steel, PPG Industries, Heinz, and GE Transportation.
 Hershey is home to The Hershey Company, one of the world's largest chocolate manufacturers.
 In eastern Pennsylvania, the Lehigh Valley has become an epicenter for the growth of the U.S. logistics industry, including warehousing and the intermodal transport of goods.

 Like many U.S. states, Walmart is the largest private employer in Pennsylvania.
 The state's second-largest employer is the University of Pennsylvania, an Ivy League private research university in Philadelphia.
 Pennsylvania is home to the oldest investor-owned utility company in the U.S., The York Water Company.

 As of 2018, Pennsylvania ranks first in the nation in a few economic sectors and niches, including barrels of beer produced annually (3.9 million), farmers' markets (over 6,000), food processing companies (2,300), hardwood lumber production (a billion board feet annually), mushroom farms (68), natural gas production, potato chip manufacturing (24 facilities manufacturing one-fourth of the nation's total), and pretzel manufacturing (80 percent of the nation's total).

 Other notable Pennsylvania companies include C. F. Martin & Company, based in Nazareth, which manufacturers Martin Guitars, used by some of the world's most prominent guitarists, including Johnny Cash, Elvis Presley, Bob Dylan, Neil Young, John Lennon, Kurt Cobain, Eric Clapton, and others.